 In homogeneous soil reinforced by stone-columns, if the length to diameter of the column is equal to or greater than 4 to 6, the bulging failure occursat depth equal to 2 to 3 diameters of stone-columns (Fig. 1).
-However, there is numerical and experimental evidence indicating that even bulging can occur in shallower depth less than 2-3D(Pitt et al.[11]; Murugesan and Rajagopal [20]).
-Hughes et al. [21] observed the bulging failure by performing experiments.
+However, there is numerical and experimental evidence indicating that even bulging can occur in shallower depth less than 2-3D(Pitt et al.[11]; Murugesan and Rajagopal [20]).Hughes et al. [21] observed the bulging failure by performing experiments.

-A limited number of theories havebeen presentedfor prediction of the ultimate capacity of a single stone-column supported by soft soilin form of $\sigma_1 = \sigma_3 K{P_s}$.
-Here σ_1 is the vertical stress on stone clolumn, σ_3 is the lateral confining stress, and K{P_s} is the passive lateral earth pressure coefficient offered by the stone column material (Greenwood [3]; Vesic [4]; Hughes and Withers [5]; Datye and Nagaraju [6]; Madhav et al. [7]).
-Most of early analytical solutions assume a triaxial state of stresses
+A limited number of theories havebeen presented for prediction of the ultimate capacity of a single stonecolumn supported by soft soilin form of $\sigma_1 = \sigma_3 K{P_s}$ .
+Here $\sigma_1$ is the vertical stress on stone clolumn, $\sigma_3$ is the lateral confining stress, and $K{P_s}$ is the passive lateral earth pressure coefficient offered by the stone column material (Greenwood [3]; Vesic [4]; Hughes and Withers [5]; Datye and Nagaraju [6]; Madhav et al. [7]).
+Most of early analytical solutions assume a triaxial state of stresses representing the stone-column and the surrounding soil.

-The lateral confining stress that supports the stone-columns is usually taken as the ultimate passive resistance induced to the surrounding soil as the stone-column bulges outward against the soil.
-Since the column is assumed to be in a state of failure, the ultimate vertical stresstolerated by the stone-columnis equal to the coefficient of passive pressure, K{P_S} , times the lateral confining stress.
+The lateral confining stress that supports the stonecolumns is usually taken as the ultimate passive resistance induced to the surrounding soil as the stone-column bulges outward against the soil.
+Since the column is assumed to be in a state of failure, the ultimate vertical stresstolerated by the stone-columnis equal to the coefficient of passive pressure, $K{P_s}$ , times the lateral confining stress.
 In other words: